Where is Boldt Castle?

 Mr. Boldt wanted the castle to be designed as if a castle in Germany- likely wanting to remind him of home.
 In 1897, the Boldt’s began building the Alster Tower (or playhouse as they called it) inspired by the towers found on the Alster River in Germany.
 The purpose of this building was to serve as an entertainment retreat.
 One room inside, the Shell Room, was used as a dancing room and got its name from the shell-like designed ceiling.
 The basement had a bowling alley and the floors above were to have a kitchen, a café, a billiard room, bedrooms for guests to stay, and a library.
 Though you cannot get inside due to restoration going on, you can still walk around the structure and enjoy the picturesque look of the Alster Tower.
 Many other structures and rooms are still undergoing facelifts, with millions pouring in to furnish the castle.

 To get to the castle, catch a ferry at Alexandria Bay, Clayton, or take a tour from Canada.
-Boldt Castle is only open from the months May to November.
-Prices are $9.50 for adults and $6.50 for children (0-4 go in free). $3.00 extra will get you a tour of the yacht house (taking a separate ferry from Boldt Castle).
+Boldt Castle is only open from the months of May to November.
+Boldt Castle Tours are priced at $10.00 for adults and $7.00 for children (0-4 go in free). $3.00 extra will get you a tour of the Boldt Yacht House (taking a separate ferry from Boldt Castle).
 If you are looking for group rates you can call here: 1-315-482-2501, and if you want to have a fairytale-like wedding, the castle and gardens are the perfect backdrops.